rYoussefAli/Quad/README.md

 # tbd
-An ppplication for managing the residential life of the students at the African Leadership Academy.
+An application for managing the residential life of the students at the African Leadership Academy.